Your Brand is Built on Every Interaction: Managing Client Touchpoints for Lasting Success

 Budget Tiers You Can Repeat Every Quarter

 The main cost of superior touchpoint management is labor, not software.
 You are deciding who spends how many hours each week building, sending, and tracking messages.
-The numbers below assume a ninety day focus period that covers lead nurture, transactions, and immediate post close care for a typical pipeline.
+Think of this as capacity planning.
+If you are unwilling to reserve time or budget for these tasks, your brand will default to random communication habits.

 What Successful Agents Track Inside Their CRM